-Kick off the day at Munich’s most famous foodie market, excellent for people-watching as much as fine regional produce.
-Kick back with a drink at one of the numerous stands – no shame in a radler (beer and lemonade) if you need to take it easy – and set about sampling the array of fresh and local produce, with specialties including bread, speck and Schweinshax'n (ham hock), the love-it-or-hate-it Weißwurst, as well as locally foraged mushrooms.
-If you’re in town over late November or December, the Viktualienmarkt hosts an annual Christmas Market, Alpenwahn, complete with carols, home-made cards and gifts and lashings of glühwein (mulled wine).
+Kick off at Munich’s most famous food market, as excellent for people-watching as it is for fine regional produce.
+Relax with a drink at one of the numerous stands – no shame in a Radler (beer and lemonade) if you need to take it easy – and set about sampling the array of fresh regional produce, with specialities including bread, speck and Schweinshaxe (ham hock), the love-it-or-hate-it Weißwurst, as well as locally foraged mushrooms.
+If you’re in town in late November or December, the Viktualienmarkt hosts an annual Christmas market, Alpenwahn, complete with carols, homemade cards and gifts, and generous cupfuls of Glühwein (mulled wine).